 Research

-"Human Capital Adjustments and Labor Market Resilience: Evidence from Linked Education and Earnings Data"
+Under Review | Previously posted as "Human Capital Adjustments and Labor Market Resilience: Evidence from Linked Education and Earnings Data"

 Funding: 2022 AERA Dissertation Grant